Lavaeolous/PF1-StatBlock-Converter-Module/README.md

 https://raw.githubusercontent.com/Lavaeolous/PF1-StatBlock-Converter-Module/master/statblock-converter/module.json
 ```
 # Compatibility
-GameSystem: Latest Check on [PF1 0.74.8](https://gitlab.com/Furyspark/foundryvtt-pathfinder1)
+GameSystem: Latest Check on [PF1 0.75.6](https://gitlab.com/Furyspark/foundryvtt-pathfinder1)
-FoundryVTT: 0.6.6
+FoundryVTT: 0.7.5

 # How to Use
 1. Copy a Statblock for the creature, enemy or npc you want to generate (beginning with the name).
 2. In the Actor Directory tab of foundry, click on "Import Statblock"
-3. Paste the Statblock into the textarea, check the preview for any errors and import via button as NPC or PC actor
+3. Paste the Statblock into the textarea, check the preview for any errors and import via button as NPC or PC

 # Disclaimer
 SBC is currently in development, so not all data will be parsed or may be parsed/calculated incorrectly.